cpaniaguam/mth491-internship/README.md

 The Portsmouth Dog Park (PDP) committee is working an expansion project to allow for increased access to the current dog park.
 The PDP Committee has initiated a year-long data collection effort and analysis project underwritten by the van Beuren Charitable Foundation (VBCF) to determine a benchmark for monitoring park attendance.
 The results of this project will be incorporated into reporting to VBCF and used in support of PDP expansion efforts.

 ## Hours at the job site
-The participants are expected to work on the activities 105 hours (about 8 hours per week during 13 weeks) both at the job site and remotely from about January 24th to April 22nd, 2022.
+The participants are expected to work on the activities 105 hours (about 8 hours per week for about 13 weeks) both at the job site and remotely from about January 24th to April 22nd, 2022.

 ## Contact hours with faculty
-The participants and factulty sponsor will have 1 hour of contact (online/in person) distributed as necessary every two weeks to discuss progress of the internship activities.
+The participants and faculty sponsor will have 1 hour of contact (online/in person) distributed as necessary every two weeks to discuss progress of the internship activities.

 ## Activities